-We’re delighted to share the magnificent spiritual resource of this building with the city and the world.
-The Central Congregational Church laid the cornerstone for its new building in 1865.
-It was one of the earliest of many extraordinary churches built after the landfill of the Back Bay was begun in the 1850s.
-In 1932 the congregation federated with the First Presbyterian Church to create Church of the Covenant.
+We are delighted to share the magnificent spiritual resource of this building with the city and the world.
+This building was one of the earliest of many extraordinary churches built after the landfill of the Back Bay was begun in the 1850s.
+In 1932 the Central Congregational Church and the First Presbyterian Churcht federated to create the Church of the Covenant.

 As you look down Newbury St. from Boston’s Public Garden, you are drawn in by a beautiful Gothic Revival church a block away.
 The Church of the Covenant is an architectural and artistic gem on the corner of Newbury and Berkeley Streets in the Back Bay, an area of Boston known for beautiful historic landmarks.